-JUDGMENT AND POST JUDMENT
+JUDGMENT AND POST JUDMENT (For Evictions see Eviction Information Sheet)

 A Judgment: At the trial, a judgment will be rendered for either the plaintiff or defendant.
 Either party may appeal.
-To appeal this decision to County Court at Law, you have twenty one days from the date the judgment is signed to file the proper bond in this court.
+To appeal this decision to County Court at Law, you have twenty-one days from the date the judgment is signed to file the proper bond in this court with a \$54.00 filing fee.

 A Default Judgment: Individuals who are on "active status" with the military are entitled to certain benefits under the Serviceman's Civil Relief Act.
-Upon the award of a Default Judgment, the Plaintiff must sign an affidavit testifying to the truth as to whether the defendant is in the active military, and provide documentation of same.
+Upon the award of a Default Judgment, the Plaintiff must sign an affidavit testifying to the truth as to whether the defendant is in the active military and provide documentation of same.